s10208233/ID-Assignment01/README.md

 Displays the tour date of Kygo's live shows.
 Currently unavailable, at the bottom of the table links to the contact page.

 ### Merch - merch.html
+Displays two button links are in this page will direct users to an

 ### Videos - videos.html
 ### About - about.html
 ### Contact - contact.html